stratumn/go-indigonode/app/indigo/service/README.md

 ### Indigo Store

-You'll need to configure the following values yourself in the `indigostore` section in `indigonode.core.toml`:
+You'll need to configure the following values yourself in the `indigostore` section in `indigo_node.core.toml`:

 - _network_id_: the unique id of your Indigo network
 - _storage_type_: the type of underlying storage used (in-memory or postgreSQL)